Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Sebago Lake State Park begins accepting camping reservations as early as February because it books up fast!

-NOTE: This park is next to Point Sebago Resort, voted the #1 Family Friendly Resort in the Northeast.
+Note: This park is next to Point Sebago Resort, voted the #1 Family Friendly Resort in the Northeast.
+Visitors will also enjoy gorgeous views of the White Mountains and Sebago Lake.

 The campground and state park offer a variety of activities to choose from including sandy beaches, hiking, horseback riding, and kayaking, as well as cross-country skiing, snowmobiling, and snowshoeing in the winter.